DeveloperNomis/Medical_Imaging/README.md

 ```

-## 5. SLURM Submission and starting inference with model
+## 5. SLURM Submission and Starting Inference with the Model
 To start a run with our model on the dataset, we need to first create a SLURM script, that automatically initializes the environment, references all paths etc.
-First type into the terminal: nano run_pixtral_mirp.sh (for example, you can of course choose another name).
+First type into the terminal: `nano run_pixtral_mirp.sh` (for example, you can of course choose another name).
 Use this code as a basis and change it according to your paths and need for devices:

 ```bash